 Other species of cinnamon include Cinnamomum loureiroi (Saigon or Vietnamese cinnamon), Cinnamomum aromaticum (Chinese cinnamon), Cinnamomum burmanii (Java, Indonesian, or Korintje cinnamon).
 The Cassia cinnamon category comprehends Chinese, Vietnamese, and Korintje cinnamon, marking their similarities and slight variance in color, shape, and flavor.
 Ceylon cinnamon is never classified as “cassia”.

 Different Strands of Korintje Cinnamon

-Most commercial bakeries in the U.S. utilize Korintje cinnamon because of its comparatively low price and familiar, delicious flavor.
+Most commercial bakeries and almost any gourmet chef you find in the U.S. utilize Korintje cinnamon because of its comparatively low price and familiar, delicious flavor.
 Champion’s prefers to stock the grade A Korintje cinnamon, of the highest quality, with 2% to 3% of cinnamon oil.
 In general, the cinnamon brands available at grocery stores source grade B or C Indonesian cinnamon, which has a significantly lower oil content.
 Premium, grade A cinnamon delivers the most concentrated flavor and fragrance among all Indonesian cinnamon grades.
 The grade A “quills” must be harvested in one-meter pieces, along with the wild tree’s main trunk, whereas lower grade cinnamon quill is harvested from the branches.

 How To Use It